alberttwong/onehouse-demos/hudi-spark-minio-trino/README.md

 Your kafka URI in this situation is `tcp://2.tcp.us-cal-1.ngrok.io:19757`.
 It will change every time you startup this demo environment.

-## conduktor or any other kafka toolling for kafka browsing
+## [Optional] conduktor or any other kafka toolling for kafka browsing

+This an optional step.

 To monitor your Kafka topics and messages in real-time, you can leverage any Kafka browser of your choice.
 While I've personally tested Conduktor, any compatible tool will work.